Glass bead jewelry (Miçanga): fragments of culture from the indigenous ethnic groups of Brazil

 Preservation and Sustainability

-Miçanga jewelry is much more than just fashion accessories.
-It embodies the history, culture, and creativity of Brazil's Indigenous peoples.
-By supporting these artisans and celebrating this jewelry, we contribute to preserving a rich cultural diversity and maintaining traditions that have stood the test of time.
-Miçanga is not just colorful beads; it are threads carefully woven into the cultural fabric of Indigenous Brazil.
+Miçangas jewelry is much more than simple fashion accessories.
+It embodies the history, culture, and creativity of the indigenous peoples of Brazil.
+By supporting these artisans and celebrating this jewelry, we contribute to the preservation of a rich cultural diversity and the maintenance of traditions that have stood the test of time.

 collaboration: https://www.proxibijoux.fr